 Presoak you grains and beans to reduce your prep time.
 These simple steps are easy to follow even for the most inexperienced cook.
 Here's how ...

-- 1/2 cup spelt berries (uncooked, or grain like quinoa or millet)
+- 1/2 cup whole grain spelt (uncooked, or grain like quinoa or millet)

-- 1 cup raw buckwheat groats (or grain like quinoa)
+- 1 cup raw buckwheat (or grain like quinoa)

 - 3/4 cup red kidney beans (uncooked, or other beans like chickpeas, black beans)